Ubisense/smartspace.objectview/README.md

 | UnknownView |	array of strings [ View ]  | Request to subscribe to a view which has not been defined in SmartSpace |
 | Unauthorized	| array of strings [ User, View ] | Request to subscribe to a view for which the current user does not have an authorized role |

 To get this full behaviour, the correct version of SmartSpace (3.9 or higher) must be installed on the server.
-When connecting to an older version, ObjectView will still work, but the error callback will just receive HubException objects, and no way to distinguish UnknownView and Unauthorized.
+When connecting to an older version, ObjectView will still work, but the error callback will still receive HubException objects, with no way to distinguish between UnknownView and Unauthorized.
 The compatibility matrix between old and new versions of the client and server is as follows:

 | Server Version | Client Version | Behaviour |
 | --- | --- | --- |